rsksmart/RSKIPs/IPs/RSKIP176.md

 **Flow**:

-- Bridge receives a call from Liquidity Bridge Contract and validates that the sender of that call is effectively the LBC address, that is received as parameter
+- Bridge receives a call from a contract (an alleged Liquidity Bridge Contract) and validates that the sender of that call is effectively the LBC address, that is received as parameter

 - Performs the same validations the Bridge does in **registerBtcTransaction** to determine if the BTC transaction is legitimate (e.g.: txAlreadyProcessed, confirmations, PMT, etc)